 - Asphalt/petroleum bitumen mixes: $8.0 million (up 0.03%)

 Among these import subcategories, Ukrainian purchases of petroleum oil residues (up 24.7%), electrical energy (up 8.4%) then asphalt or petroleum bitumen mixes (up 0.03%) grew from 2019 to 2020.

 These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of mineral fuels-related energy imports among Ukrainian businesses and consumers.

-Among these import subcategories, Ukrainian purchases of heavy machinery such as bulldozers, excavators and road rollers (up 37.1%), refrigerators and freezers (up 20.2%) then liquid pumps and elevators (up 17.9%) grew at the fastest pace from 2017 to 2018.
+Among these import subcategories, Ukrainian purchases of heavy machinery like bulldozers and excavators (up 13.9%), refrigerators or freezers (up 13.5%) then liquid pumps and elevators (up 4.3%) grew at the fastest pace from 2019 to 2020.

 These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of machinery -related imports among Ukrainian businesses and consumers.